 The Bobtail's outgoing temperament makes this breed an ideal choice for families.
 If you socialize your kitten from a young age, she should actually look forward to having friends and family visit.
 Make sure your breeder has good socialization practices for their cats.

 Since this breed is fairly sociable, you may also want to add a second cat to the household so your kitty has a playmate.
-Yes, two cats are better than one!
+Yes, as I'm fond of saying, two cats are better than one!

 The shorthaired version of these cats should be groomed at least once a week.
-Although the longhair coat does not tangle easily, you may need to groom your longhair Bobtail a bit more frequently.
-If you accustom your kitten to the grooming process when she is young, she will actually grow to enjoy the attention.
+Although the longhair coat does not tangle easily, you may need to groom your longhair Bobtail more frequently.
+If you accustom your kitten to the grooming process when she is young, she should grow to enjoy the attention.

 If you're interested in a cat who is friendly, sweet and sociable, but has that wild look, then the American Bobtail may just be the ideal breed for you.